cvs-health/testaro/README.md

 ## Related packages

 [Testilo](https://www.npmjs.com/package/testilo) is an application that:
+- aims a script at a host by modifying the `url` commands
 - merges batches of hosts into scripts to produce multiple scripts
 - produces scores and adds them to the JSON report files of Testaro
 - produces human-oriented HTML digests from scored reports
 - produces human-oriented HTML reports comparing the scores of hosts

+Testilo contains procedures that reorganize report data by defect rather than test package, and that compensate for duplicative tests when computing scores.

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest).